Nechtan mac Der-Ilei

 Naiton son of Der-Ilei (Nechtan mac Derilei; died 732), also called Naiton son of Dargart (Nechtan mac Dargarto), was king of the Picts between 706–724 and between 728–729.
-He succeeded his brother Bridei in 706.
+He succeeded his brother Bridei IV in 706.
 He is associated with significant religious reforms in Pictland.
 He abdicated in 724 in favour of his nephew and became a monk.
 In 728 and 729 he fought in a four-sided war for the Pictish throne.

 Background

 It has been argued that Nechtan son of Derile should be identified with the Nechtan son of Dargart mentioned in the Annals of Ulster in 710.
 Dargart is taken to be the Dargart mac Finguine who died in 686, a member of the Cenél Comgaill kindred of Dál Riata.
-On this basis, and because Bede mentions that the Picts allowed for matrilineal succession in exceptional cases, it is thought that Der-Ilei was Nechtan's mother.
+On this basis, and because Bede mentions that the Picts allowed for matrilineal succession in exceptional cases, it is thought that Der-Ilei (Bridei III) was Nechtan's mother.

 Other brothers and half-brothers of Nechtan and Bridei would include Ciniod or Cináed, killed in 713; Talorcan son of Drestan, a half-brother or foster-brother and king of Atholl, held captive by Nechtan in the same year and executed by drowning in 739, and perhaps Congas son of Dar Gart who died in 712.
 A number of later figures, including the Talorgan son of Congus, defeated in 731 and likewise drowned in 734, and his unnamed brother, may be associated with Nechtan's family.

 Bede claimed that relations between the Picts and Northumbria were peaceful in his time.
 However, the Annals of Ulster for 711 report a Pictish defeat at Northumbrian hands, "in Mag Manonn", presumably in the area around Stirling where the kingdom of Manau had once been, where Finnguine son of Deile Roith was killed.
 Nothing more is known of Finnguine, but as he bore Nechtan's paternal grandfather's name, it may be that he was a kinsman of the Pictish king.